RemiFabre/voice2chatgpt/README.md

-# Voice Transcriber (Whisper + Hotkey)
+# voice2chatgpt (Whisper + Hotkey + ChatGPT)

 This project turns your computer into a hotkey-triggered voice transcriber powered by Whisper.
-It captures your speech with a single keyboard shortcut, transcribes it locally using Whisper (via Faster-Whisper), and displays the result in the terminal.
+It captures your speech with a single keyboard shortcut, transcribes it locally using Whisper (via Faster-Whisper), and displays the result in the terminal or sends it to ChatGPT.
 It's designed to work fully offline and fast.

 ## Features

 * Hotkey-triggered recording
 * Local Whisper transcription (via Faster-Whisper)
-* Real-time mic level bar in terminal
+* Real-time mic level bar in terminal + live duration
+* Press keys `1`–`5` during or after recording to choose what to do:
+  * `1` – Show transcription
+  * `2` – Send to ChatGPT (opens Firefox, pastes & submits)
+  * `3` – Copy to clipboard
+  * `4` – Save and exit
+  * `5` – Cancel and discard
+* Live keypress debug display (shows unknown key codes)
+* Compatible with QWERTY, AZERTY, and numpad layouts
-* Optionally normalize text
+* Optionally normalize text (punctuation & casing)

 ---